-The Trust did not employ any significant leverage in the current or prior year.
+The Trust did not employ any significant leverage during the current year and prior period.

 (E) LIQUIDITY RISK

 The main liability of the Trust is the redemption of any units that investors want to sell.
 Investments may have to be sold to fund such redemptions should insufficient cash be held at the bank to meet this obligation.
 The Manager monitors the liquidity profile of the Trust daily.